-On July 10th, 2024, the Commissioner published a preliminary decision regarding the investigation and findings determining that there is dumping and consequent injury, on the basis of best information available.
+On July 10, 2024, the MEI Commissioner published a preliminary decision regarding the investigation and findings determining that there is dumping and consequent injury, on the basis of best information available.
 The Company is evaluating the preliminary decision and its potential impact on the Company and its subsidiaries.
-The Company will submit its response by August 28, 2024, as required by the preliminary decision, or by any extended deadline set by the Commissioner.
+Focus And IMC Pharma submitted their response on August 23, 2024, as required by the preliminary decision.